IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

 date: 2024-03-12
 ---

+# Section 3.
+Developer onboarding and quick setup guide

 This guide's objective is to help you set up your development environment, test it, and write your first smart contract within half a day.

-# 3. Setting up and testing your development environment
+# Setting up and testing your development environment

 ## Prerequisites